Git-Forked/Muzzle/README.txt

 + An option for the filtering of trade channel within Configuration.lua and via toggle. <See Commands>

-Suggested Usage:

-Create a new chat tab for World chat.
-It's recommended to rename this tab to 'Unmuzzled' or just '.', and not pay any attention to this tab.
-Right-click this tab.
-On the menu choose 'Change Filters', and tick on 'World'.

-Create another new tab for Standard.
-It's recommended to rename this tab to 'Muzzled', to signify that this is the tab you will want to read the chat from.
-Right-click this tab.
-On the menu choose 'Change Filters', and tick on 'Standard'.
-Then left click the Chat Bubble icon to the bottom left of the chat.
-On the menu choose 'Output Channel' and tick on 'World'.

 Installation:

 Required Prerequisite: Turbine Utilities